Buddhism in the United States: Theosophical Society

 An early American to publicly convert to Buddhism was Henry Steel Olcott.
 Olcott, a former U.S. army colonel during the Civil War, had grown interested in reports of supernatural phenomena that were popular in the late 19th century.
 In 1875, he, Helena Blavatsky, and William Quan Judge founded the Theosophical Society, dedicated to the study of the occult and influenced by Hindu and Buddhist scriptures.
 The leaders claimed to believe that they were in contact, via visions and messages, with a secret order of adepts called the "Himalayan Brotherhood" or "the Masters".
 In 1879, Olcott and Blavatsky traveled to India and in 1880, to Sri Lanka, where they were met enthusiastically by local Buddhists, who saw them as allies against an aggressive Christian missionary movement.
 On May 25, Olcott and Blavatsky took the pancasila vows of a lay Buddhist before a monk and a large crowd.
 Although most of the Theosophists appear to have counted themselves as Buddhists, they held idiosyncratic beliefs that separated them from known Buddhist traditions; only Olcott was enthusiastic about following mainstream Buddhism.
 He returned twice to Sri Lanka, where he promoted Buddhist education, and visited Japan and Burma.
 Olcott authored a Buddhist Catechism, stating his view of the basic tenets of the religion.

-Paul Carus

 Several publications increased knowledge of Buddhism in 19th-century America.
 In 1879, Edwin Arnold, an English aristocrat, published The Light of Asia, an epic poem he had written about the life and teachings of the Buddha, expounded with much wealth of local color and not a little felicity of versification.
 The book became immensely popular in the United States, going through eighty editions and selling more than 500,000 copies.

+Paul Carus

 Paul Carus, a German American philosopher and theologian, was at work on a more scholarly prose treatment of the same subject.
 Carus was the director of Open Court Publishing Company, an academic publisher specializing in philosophy, science, and religion, and editor of The Monist, a journal with a similar focus, both based in La Salle, Illinois.
 In 1894, Carus published The Gospel of Buddha, compiled from a variety of Asian texts which, true to its name, presented the Buddha's story in a form resembling the Christian Gospels.
+Carus was acclaimed among Asian clerics for his understanding of Buddhism.
+In a letter to S. Sonoda in San Francisco, Carus wrote "breathe the true spirit of Buddhism and yet be adapted to Western ways of thought".